open-component-model/ocm/docs/reference/ocm.md

 Additionally it provides some limited support for the docker daemon, OCI artefacts and registries.

-With the open <code>--cred</code> it is possible to specify arbitrary credentials for various environments on the command line.
+With the option <code>--cred</code> it is possible to specify arbitrary credentials for various environments on the command line.
 Nevertheless it is always preferrable to use the cli config file.
 Every credential setting is related to a dedicated consumer and provides a set of